 Some digestive conditions may cause a person to produce more gas than usual or to experience more severe symptoms when they have gas.
 These conditions include:

-People can take many measures to
+People can take various measures to

 For example, they can take steps to swallow less air.
 These steps may include eating slower, avoiding gum and hard candies, and not using a straw.